The project aimed at supporting pupils endangered with early school leaving through modern ICT tools.

 At the turn of January and February 2017, the European Development Agency organised a mobility of 10 Polish teachers was held in Prague within the framework of the Erasmus + program and the Job shadowing – Polish teachers project.
 Read more about this successful project here.

-BICY project was aimed at the working out and promotion of the sustainable model of mobility in Central Europe by diffusion of bicycles, the most energy-efficient and environmentally friendly mode of transport.
-The Partnership’s objectives embrace several main components: development of a coherent and integrated urban-regional bike planning, promotion the image of bicycle as a key complement of public transport, a modern and ecological means of transportation, generating of exchange of approaches and experiences between the partners and establishment of common indicators.
+BICY project promoted sustainable models of mobility in Central Europe by diffusion of bicycles, the most energy-efficient and environmentally friendly mode of transport.
+The project aimed for, inter alia, development of a coherent and integrated urban-regional bike planning, promotion the image of bicycle as a key complement of public transport, a modern and ecological means of transportation, generating exchange of approaches and experiences between the partners, and the establishment of common indicators.
 The project involved 11 partners from 7 countries (Austria, Czech Republic, Germany, Hungary, Italy, Slovakia and Slovenia) representing a balanced mixture of public authorities and transport research institutions.
 It was co-financed by the Central Europe Programme and the European Regional Development Fund.